Skin effect as a probe of transport regimes in Weyl semimetals: Transport regimes and the skin effect

-(2) In the case of very pure samples at low temperatures, the electron-impurity and electron-phonon collisions can become less frequent than the electron-electron collisions, that is, $l_{\mathrm{mc}} \ll l_{\mathrm{mr}}$.
+(2) In the case of very pure samples at low temperatures, the electron-impurity and electron-phonon collisions can become less frequent than the electron-electron collisions; that is, $l_{\mathrm{mc}} \ll l_{\mathrm{mr}}$.
 Then, in some frequency range it may happen that $l_{\mathrm{mc}} \ll \delta \ll l_{\mathrm{mr}}$.
 In that case, the motion of the electron can be seen as a random walk with step size equal to $l_{\mathrm{mc}}$.
 The length of the path that an electron has to traverse to cross the skin layer is of the order $\delta^2/l_{\mathrm{mc}}$, so momentum relaxation in the skin layer happens on the length scale of $\mathrm{min}\{\delta^2/l_{\mathrm{mc}}, l_{\mathrm{mr}}\}$.
 If the condition $\delta^2/l_{\mathrm{mc}} \ll l_{\mathrm{mr}}$ is fulfilled, we are in the hydrodynamic regime, where the skin effect is known as the \textit{viscous skin effect}, first studied by Gurzhi \cite{Gurzhi1964}.

-(3) Finally, when in some frequency range $\delta$ is the smallest length scale, i.e. $\delta \ll \mathrm{min}\{l_{\mathrm{mr}},l_{\mathrm{mc}},l_\omega\}$, we enter a regime in which electrons can be assumed not to undergo any scattering in the skin layer, so the motion of the electrons is ballistic.
+(3) Finally, when in some frequency range $\delta$ is the smallest length scale, i.e., $\delta \ll \mathrm{min}\{l_{\mathrm{mr}},l_{\mathrm{mc}},l_\omega\}$, we enter a regime in which electrons can be assumed not to undergo any scattering in the skin layer, so the motion of the electrons is ballistic.
 The skin effect in this regime is called the \textit{anomalous skin effect} \cite{reuter_theory_1948}.

 In Weyl metals the presence of the chiral anomaly complicates this picture.
-In these materials an even number of Weyl nodes, each hosting massless quasiparticles with a well-defined chirality, can be found close to the Fermi energy.
 When the material is placed in parallel electric and magnetic fields, the axial anomaly causes an imbalance between the densities of quasiparticles with different chiralities, and the chiral magnetic effect gives rise to the current in Eq. (\ref{cme}).
 Therefore, in addition to the rate of relaxation of momentum, also the rate of relaxation of the axial charge becomes relevant for the transport of electric charge.

 While at low frequencies both momentum and axial charge relaxation originate in the same physical processes, namely collisions with impurities, the relevant length scale for the latter, which we call $l_{\mathrm{inter}}$, can be much longer than $l_{\mathrm{mr}}$ \cite{SonSpivak2013, Spivak2016, Burkov2014}.
 Consequently, in a certain frequency range $l_{\mathrm{mr}}\ll\delta\ll l_{\mathrm{inter}}$ can occur.
 In analogy to our discussion of the hydrodynamic regime, in addition to the internode scattering, relaxation of the axial charge takes place also through diffusion.
 Since $l_{\mathrm{mr}}\ll \delta$, we are in the diffusive regime and the time needed for the charge imbalance to diffuse through the skin layer is of the order $\delta^2/\left(v_\mathrm{F} l_{\mathrm{mr}}\right)$.
 If the condition $\delta^2/l_{\mathrm{mr}} \ll l_{\mathrm{inter}}$ is satisfied, diffusion becomes the primary mechanism of the axial charge relaxation in place of the internode scattering.
 The characteristic feature of this new regime is that while the classical contribution to the conductivity can still be described by the local Drude formula, the contribution resulting from the quantum anomaly is nonlocal.
 Therefore, we call this regime the \textit{anomaly-induced nonlocal} (AIN) regime.
 The interplay between the classical and quantum contributions has non-trivial consequences for the skin effect.